Sung-Huan/ANNOgesic/docs/source/test_case.rst

 If the data which we retrieved from NCBI is exactly the strain what you want, you can skip this step.
 Please remember to put or download the fasta file to ``ANNOgesic/output/target/fasta``.

+If you want to generate the fasta file of your target strain, you need to find a closed train of your target strain and a mutation table between the target strain and the closed strain.
-If the retrieved strain is only the closed strain of your target strain, you may need to run subcommand ``get_target_fasta``.
-However, this command need the mutation table. please refer to the section of ``subcommands``.
+Then you can run subcommand ``get_target_fasta`` for getting the fasta file.
+For the mutation table, please refer to the section of ``subcommands``.
 Once you have the mutation table, you can improve the fasta files.